South Carolina

 A licensed physician, NP, PA, licensed psychologist, licensed professional counselor, licensed independent social worker, and licensed marriage and family counselor may provider telepsychiatry services.

 Consulting site physicians and practitioners submit claims for telehealth or telepsychiatry services using the appropriate CPT code for the professional service along with the telehealth modifier GT, “via interactive audio and video telecommunications system”.
-By coding and billing the “GT” modifier with a covered telehealth procedure code, the consulting site physician and/or practitioner certifies that the beneficiary was present at originating site when the telehealth service was furnished.
+By coding and billing the “GT” modifier with a covered telehealth procedure code, the consulting site practitioner certifies that the beneficiary was present at originating site when the telehealth service was furnished.

 SOURCE: SC Health and Human Svcs.
 Dept. Physicians Provider Manual, p.
-33-34, 193.
-(Sept.
-2024) (Accessed Aug.
-2024).
+35-37, 243-244.
+(Mar.
+2025) (Accessed Apr.
+2025).

 Federally Qualified Health Center/Rural Health Center Services

 SOURCE: SC Health and Human Svcs.
 Dept. Federally Qualified Health Center Provider Manual, p.
-7, 20.
-(Sept.
-2024); SC Health and Human Svcs.
+23. (Apr.
+2025); SC Health and Human Svcs.
 Dept. Rural Health Clinic Provider Manual, p.
-7, 22.
-(Sept.
-2024).
-(Accessed Sept.
-2024).
+6, 21.
+(Apr.
+2025).
+(Accessed Apr.
+2025).

 ELIGIBLE SITES